The Explore competition is currently closed.

 For the approximately 15-17 applications which proceed to full review, the full applications will be evaluated by an international committee under the responsibility of the FRQS (Fonds de la Recherche du Québec – Santé) taking into account the scientific soundness of the proposal.
-In parallel, a risk analysis will be performed by the CQDM.
+In parallel, a risk analysis will be performed by CQDM (and OCE, when applicable).
 The results of both assessments will be presented to the selection committee, comprised of CQDM pharma partners, as well as representatives from CQDM and OCE.This selection committee will make recommendations to OCE’s Internal Review Panel (for Ontario-based projects) and CQDM’s Board of Directors which, in turn, will make the final selection of the research projects to be funded under the Explore Program.

 - A research agreement must be signed by all research entities involved in the project within 2 months after the funding confirmation;